JonahFlateman/Spotify-Recommendation-System/README.md

 We will be using a 1700+ row dataset collected from the Spotify API and consisting of songs from a playlist from DJ and producer Four Tet, which can be found in the above CSV file.
 The dataset consists of descriptive metadata (track name, artist name) as well as numerical audio features which we will use for modeling (acousticness, danceability, duration, energy, instrumentalness, liveness, loudness, tempo and valence).

+We will test our models on two additional smaller playlists to evaluate its feasability with different-sized datasets - Spotify's ["Songs to Sing in the Shower"](https://github.com/JonahFlateman/capstone/blob/main/showersongs.csv) (200 rows) and Max Richter's ["Kitchen Playlist"](https://github.com/JonahFlateman/capstone/blob/main/maxrichter.csv) (78 rows).

 ## Navigating This Repository